xKi-byte/xKi-byte/README.md

 - 🔭 I’m currently working on Development Web & App
 - 🌱 I’m currently learning Utilizing & Optimize AI
 - 👯 I’m looking to collaborate on Marketing
-- 🤔 I’m looking for help with Utilization
+- 🤔 I’m looking for help with AI Utilization
 - 💬 Ask me about what i bring in to the table
 - 📫 How to reach me: Insta @_syauki_
 - ⚡ Fun fact: I enjoy talk about technology and it's application